knight5oul-Terminal/Zabbix-7.4-Installation-Ubuntu-Server-26.04/documentation.md

 # Full Installation Steps To Install Zabbix 7.4 In Ubuntu Server 26.04
-So here we are guys oficially, I wont be commenting a lot just when its necessary, I have made the installation commands in order below, make sure that these commands assume the server is freshly installed with nothing already configured.
+So here we are, guys, officially.
+I won't be commenting a lot, just when it's necessary.
+I have made the installation commands in order below.
+Make sure that these commands assume the server is freshly installed with nothing already configured.

 ### System Preparation